 “The group started by cycling 500m in week 1 and finished 6 weeks later cycling over 15 miles along the Newry Canal.
 If you remove the barriers and give people the opportunity, you discover how popular cycling can be - regardless of age.”

-To finish off the project all 40+ participants are heading to Craigavon Trails at the end of June for their first experience of riding off-road on mountain bike trails.
+To finish off the project all 40+ participants went to Craigavon Trails at the end of June for their first experience of riding off-road on mountain bike trails.